 They monitor my urine here.
-The total cost of my stay to the insurance company will probably be about $250,000, but to the people that have to dump my collected urine, that cost is far too low.
-The nurses down here at Karmanos need to know how much my output is keeping pace with my input, so no toilet for me; it’s a series of random jugs, some of them placed bedside in the middle of the night, some elsewhere.
+The total cost of my stay to the insurance company will be probably well north of a quarter million dollars.
+But to the people that have to dump my collected urine, that cost is far too low.
+The nurses here at Karmanos Cancer Center need to know how much my output is keeping pace with my input, so no toilet for me; it’s a series of random jugs, some of them placed bedside in the middle of the night, some elsewhere.
 I’m the Easter Bunny of pee.

 The nurses find my hidden treasures, measure them, then dump them.
 There’s a special spot — or pot — in Valhalla, for the ones that have to do it most often.

-Never let it be said that I’m not an opportunist.
-I know sometimes I make inappropriate jokes or laugh in the face of cancer.
+Now, I’man opportunist.
+I know I sometimes make inappropriate jokes or laugh in the face of cancer.
 A “golden” opportunity like that just screams for a comeback.
 But I whiffed.
 I think my response was, “Oh, I didn’t realize we were in one of those relationships, you and I.”

-Yeah, lame.
-But you have to give me one or two style points for hearing the double entendre.
+Yeah, it was lame.
+But you have to give me one or two style points for the double entendre.
 She immediately exploded with laughter.
 So did her nurse helper.
-I’m the first to laugh at my own jokes, so I was actually clutching my infected belly.
+Me too; I was actually clutching my infected belly.
 It hurt to laugh like that.

 Oh, I know why, because it’s freaking cancer we’re talking about here and cancer is by it’s very definition negative.
-You don’t hear people describing a gorgeous sunset or a fantastic meal by saying, “Man, that baked ziti was so creamy and delicious, it’s downright cancerous.”
+You don’t hear people talking about a gorgeous sunset or a fantastic meal by saying, “Man, that baked ziti was so creamy and delicious, it’s downright cancerous.”

 That’s some heady stuff, (literally).
 Thinking makes it so?
 Attitude is everything?
-When the people around me say much of healing is mental, it almost sounds like magical thinking.
+When the people around me in the hospital say much of healing is mental, it almost sounds like magical thinking.
 But I’ll try anything, so I force the desperation out of my disposition.

 But then, nighttime shows up.